qpeckin/SnapchatAutomationBot/README.md

 - AutoAccept Module - Log into your accounts and accept the friends requests [can be looped]
 - Messages Module - Send messages to your friends
 - Followers Track - Show the bots followers everyday

+## Future Features
-- [Soon] Schedule stories on the bots accounts
+- Schedule stories on the bots accounts [Soon]
+- Delete Friends [Features not available on Snapchat Web]
+- Chuncks System [5accs/IP -> Bypass RateLimit]

 ## Discord Commands